mineo/mplayer-autocmd/README.rst

 remove_after_playing
     If this is a True value according to `the documentation for getboolean`_ the file will be removed after it has been played.

-options
-    A string containg the arguments to pass to mplayer for this profile.

 Every other option is treated as a key (like on your keyboard) with the value being the command the key is bound to.